jacobselbo/RDA/README.md

 # RDA ( Roblox Discord API )

-RDA is a Async Class based program that allows interaction with the Discord API.
+RDA is a async Class based program that allows interaction with the Discord API.
 With a customized redirect proxy RDA can recieve websocket events and be below HTTP Ratelimit.

 ## UserBots and SelfBots